Page Reviewed / Updated - April 27, 2020

 Hawaii residents who qualify for QExA (QUEST Expanded Access) are provided with a custom care plan that specifies precisely what care services are covered for them via the program.
 In addition to medical care, in the area of long-term care, these benefits might include:

-One can read more about the QUEST Integration program on this website.
-One can check eligibility and apply online at mybenefits.hawaii.gov.
-One can also phone the Med Quest office and speak to a benefits expert there.
-The number for Med QUEST is 808-587-3521.
+One can read more about the QUEST Integration program on this website, and can check eligibility and apply online at mybenefits.hawaii.gov.
+One can also phone the Med Quest office and speak to a benefits expert.
+Find the contact information for your local Med Quest office here.